Quantum computational chemistry: Classical computational chemistry

-The 6-31G basis is inaccurate when describing molecular systems, as it does not take into account the polarisation of atomic charge caused by bonding.
-This is somewhat rectified by considering a polarised Pople basis set, such as the 6-31G* basis (which is not a minimal basis set).
-This basis set includes orbitals with higher angular momenta, which make the angular part of the wavefunction more flexible.
-These additional orbitals are referred to as `polarisation functions', as they describe the polarisation of electronic charge.
-Nevertheless, as Pople basis sets were designed for HF calculations, even large, polarised Pople basis sets aren't well suited for correlated post-HF calculations~\cite{helgaker2014molecular}.
+More accurate basis sets can be formed by adding increased radial flexibility to the valence orbitals (the orbitals of the highest occupied energy level), by considering a double-zeta representation of the valence orbitals.
+This can be achieved using split-valence~\cite{Pople} basis sets, such as the 6-31G basis.
+These basis sets can be further improved by adding additional orbitals with higher angular momenta, which make the angular part of the wavefunction more flexible.
+These orbitals are called `polarisation functions', as they describe the polarisation of atomic charge caused by bonding (for example, the 6-31G* basis).

+Although the aforementioned basis sets are too small for calculations of such high accuracy that quantum computers are warranted, it is important to discuss them here, as they have been used extensively in the small experimental demonstrations possible on today's quantum hardware.